department-of-veterans-affairs/va.gov-team/teams/vsa/product/initiative-brief-template.md

 # Initiative Brief Template
 #### Overview
 *Initiatives are opportunities to achieve a particular outcome.
 And there is a 1:many relationship between products and initiatives.
 The same goes for product outlines and initiative briefs.
-Can be used as product documentation for the Collaboration Cycle.*
+This template can be used as product documentation for the Collaboration Cycle, especially when iterating an existing product.*

 <details>